stjudecloud/mtsg/dnanexus/mutspec/README.md

   * `signatures_html`: An HTML file that imports `signatures_txt` for
     interactive plotting.

+  * `sample_sheet_out`: A tab-delimited file (no headers) with two columns: the sample ID and a tag.
+The tag is any arbitrary identifier, typically a disease abbreviation or tissue of origin.
+If a sample sheet was not originally given as an input, this file is the one that was automatically generated.
+It can be reused in subsequent runs.
+If a sample was given, this is a copy of the input.

 ## Process

 Mutational Spectrum runs four steps using subcommands of `mutspec`.